Tian mi mi

-"Tian Mi Mi" (甜蜜蜜 (Tián Mì Mì); literally "very sweet") is a 1979 Mandarin Chinese song by Teresa Teng.
-The lyrics were written by Zhuang Nu.
-The music was adapted from a 1940s gambang kromong about sampan boats called "Dayung Sampan" by the pasindhèn Dasimah.
+"Tian Mi Mi" (甜蜜蜜 (Tián Mì Mì); literally "sweet honey") is a song recorded by Taiwanese singer Teresa Teng.
+It was first made available on 20 September 1979 and was later included on her Mandarin album of the same name, released through PolyGram Records in November of the same year.
+The song's lyrics were written by Zhuang Nu while the music was adapted from a 1940s Indonesian gambang kromong folk song about sampan boats, called "Dayung Sampan", by the pasindhèn Dasimah.